Esri/feedback-js-api-next/ES_modules.md

-## Overview
+## ES modules

 This is currently in development and is not intended for use in production applications.

-Consuming the API with [@arcgis/core ES modules](https://www.npmjs.com/package/@arcgis/core) will be an additional option alongside the existing AMD modules.
+Consuming the API with [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules will be an additional option alongside the existing AMD modules.
 We are looking for your help to ensure that the new modules work seamlessly with modern web developer tooling.

 ## Installation and usage

 See https://www.npmjs.com/package/@arcgis/core

 ```
-npm install @arcgis/core
+// Step 1. npm install @arcgis/core

 // Example:
 import WebMap from '@arcgis/core/WebMap';